Endometriosis: How biotech is pioneering new patient options

 This observed overexpression, wherein otherwise has low expression on the lining of the uterus and the rest of the body, has paved the way for a possible drug target, one that is currently being explored by Fimmcyte.
 The company is developing a highly specific antibody that labels the endometriosis cells for clearance by the immune system, according to Mohaned Shilaih, co-founder of FimmCyte.

-The company aims to continue research into its therapy and acquire funding for Investigational New Drug / Clinical Trial Authorization (IND/CTA) enabling studies, and hopes to begin clinical trials in 2025.
+The company aims to continue research into its therapy for endometriosis and acquire funding for Investigational New Drug / Clinical Trial Authorization (IND/CTA) enabling studies, and hopes to begin clinical trials in 2025.

 The collaborative study by U.S.-based biotech Celmatix and genomics company 23andMe along with other researchers, was a genome-wide association study meta-analysis of 60,674 cases and 701,926 controls of people of European and East Asian descent.
 42 genome-wide significant loci comprising 49 distinct association signals were identified which explained up to 5.01% of disease variance and methylation of genes in endometrium and blood, many of which were associated with pain perception, according to the study.